Kfar Etzion: Museum and tourism

 Kfar Etzion houses a museum and archive documenting the history of Gush Etzion, the Gush Etzion Heritage Center.

 The kibbutz also houses: the Kfar Etzion Field School, which organises family trips in Gush Etzion and the wider area ("throughout Judea") and runs a bicycle rental; the "Shokoladshik" chocolate workshops; a dairy coffee house, a hummus restaurant and a café-restaurant.

 Economy

 Residents of Kfar Etzion earn their livelihood growing cherries, flowers, olives, almonds, and grapes.
 Some raise chickens, and others work in Jerusalem.
 As of 2012 there was a large clothing store on the settlement.
-In 2012 the price of a 120-square-meter home on the settlement was ILS1.1 million while the price of a 200-square-meter home was ILS1.8 million.
+In 2012 the price of a 120 m2 home on the settlement was ILS1.1 million while the price of a 200 m2 home was ILS1.8 million.